jarfa/jarfa.github.io/content/2017-05-30-evolutionary-strategies.md

 Category: Blog
 Tags: Machine Learning

 I recently read Ferenc Huszár's [blog post](http://www.inference.vc/evolutionary-strategies-embarrassingly-parallelizable-optimization/) summarizing [recent research](https://arxiv.org/abs/1703.03864) on how evolutionary strategies can be used in place of gradient descent or back-propagation.
-This research focuses on how evolutionary strategies for reinforcement learning get the same results as back-propagation in a computationally quicker way.
+That research focuses on how evolutionary strategies for reinforcement learning get the same results as back-propagation in a computationally quicker way.

 What I'm doing here differs from that work in two ways.

 **1) Differentiable vs. Non-Differentiable Optimization**

+Most recent discussions of evolutionary strategies have focused on optimizing the parameters of a neural network to minimize loss - which is a differentiable function.
+In that setting either evolutionary strategies or back-propagation should reach a good final outcome, and the debate is therefore mostly a question of computational resources.

-If your problem involves optimizing a differentiable function, the question of whether to use evolutionary strategies or gradient descent is mostly a question of computational resources, not outcomes - but for problems in non-differentiable spaces, gradient descent is difficult and evolutionary strategies seem to me to be an easy and effective solution.
+But for problems with non-differentiable objective functions, gradient descent and back-propagation are difficult and evolutionary strategies seem to me to be an easy and effective solution.

 For example: let's say you have a machine learning model that classifies [images of hand-written digits](http://scikit-learn.org/stable/datasets/index.html#optical-recognition-of-handwritten-digits-data-set) as one of the numbers 0-9.
-We might want to know what the model is looking for when it is deciding whether an image contains the number 5 - this could be useful for debugging the model and understanding the ways in which it is likely to perform badly.
+We might want to know what the model is looking for when it is deciding whether an image contains the number 5.
+This could be useful for debugging the model and understanding the ways in which it is likely to perform badly.

-If you model is based on regression, you can easily use the model's coefficients to find out what your model considers to be an ideal version of the number 5.
+If your model is based on regression, you can just use the model's coefficients to find out what your model considers to be an ideal version of the number 5.
 If your model is a multi-layer neural network, you can use back-propagation to do the same thing  - which works because the surface of outcomes (e.g. the probability that a given image is the number 5) is differentiable.

 But what if your model is a random forest?
 The surface of outcomes is not easily differentiable.
 Evolutionary strategies can solve this problem.

 **2) Optimizing Model Parameters vs. Model Input**

-As mentioned above - I'm not trying to train a model with evolutionary strategies, I'm trying to figure out which image which most convince the model that it is an image of the number 5.
+As mentioned above - I'm not using evolutionary strategies to find the optimal parameters for a model, I'm trying to figure out which image will most convince the model that it is an image of the number 5.
 The beauty of evolutionary strategies is that it can be used to optimize any sort of black box function that takes in an input and scores it.
-It doesn't matter too much whether you're inputting model parameters and outputting logloss, or inputting an image and outputting a probability.
+It doesn't matter too much whether the function takes in model parameters and outputs log-loss, or takes in an image and outputs a probability.

 ## Demonstration
-The algorithm is very simple - in somewhat plain English, you:
+The algorithm is very simple - in plain English, you:

 1. Propose a guess for an image that your model will score highly (for a given digit 0-9).